Azure-Samples/acr-dotnet-manage-azure-container-registry-with-webhooks/README.md

 ---
-services: Acr
+services: Container-Registry
-platforms: .Net
+platforms: dotnet
 author: milismsft
 ---

-# Getting Started with Acr - Manage Container Registry With Webhooks - in .Net #
+# Getting started on managing Azure Container Registry with webhooks using C# #

           Azure Container Registry sample for managing container registry with webhooks.
              - Create an Azure Container Registry and setup couple Webhooks to be triggered on registry related actions (push, delete)